-Micro pests are those pests that are relatively smaller in size and their physical presence are quite difficult to notice.
-Their effects or activities in a farm make their presence felt, examples are the armyworm, cutworm, aphids.
+Micro pests are those pests that are relatively smaller in size and their physical presence is quite difficult to notice.
+Their effects or activities on a farm make their presence felt, examples are the armyworm, cutworm, and aphids.

-However, the macro pests are pests that are relatively larger in size and their physical presence can easily be detected even before their activity on a farm, a good example is the rodent and sometimes, humans.
-Considering the sizes of these pests, there are different types of pest control methods that can be used to curb their menace.
+However, macro pests are pests that are relatively larger in size and their physical presence can easily be detected even before their activity on a farm, a good example is rodents and sometimes, humans.
+Considering the size of these pests, there are different types of pest control methods that can be used to curb their menace.

 Types of pest control methods

-The main insect pests in cereal crops are the rice fly, lesser grain borer, Indian meal moth, stored product beetles, termite and cutworm.
-In vegetable crops those causing serious damage are the sweet corn fly, warehouse beetle and rice weevil.
+The main insect pests in cereal crops are the rice fly, lesser grain borer, Indian meal moth, stored product beetles, termites, and cutworms.
+In vegetable crops, those causing serious damage are the sweet corn fly, warehouse beetle, and rice weevil.
 There are 4 major methods of pest control in agriculture; these control methods are classified with respect to the size of the pest.
 They are: